 I was very pleased to receive a Mundo Guitar Support and Strap to test out and demo.
 I’ve tried 15 different guitar supports and it’s been fun seeing the variety and innovative designs.
 I became interested in the Mundo after featuring Colombian guitarist Francisco Correa playing with one on YouTube a few weeks back (video below).
 Guitar supports are getting better and better every year so there are now a ton of options and styles for every player.
 Every support offers a different level of maneuverability, secureness, and possible angles of positioning.
 Finding the support that best fits your needs is the key.
 FYI, the non-adhesive protective and suction enhancing vinyl material I mention in the video is a non-guitar one called Grafix ClingViynl.
+I’ve used it on French polish and polyurethane finishes but I’ve been told not to use on lacquer finishes so use at your own risk, ask your luthier or maker.
 The black cloth/foam seen in the video on my leg to keep the guitar from slipping is the Shelf Liner.
 Alternatively you could use the additional belt suction cup from the strap system for the same purpose.

 I like the Mundo support and I have no criticisms, it really just comes down to personal preference.
 Its high level of versatile movement and that awesome magnet are big wins here and the option of converting it to the Mundo Strap system is a brilliant bonus.
 The strap system is not something I personally will use everyday, but it would be perfect for certain performance situations where you want to stand up and interact with the audience or move around a gig from table to table.
 It could also be very useful in theatre, opera, and performance art situations.
 Many people may like the strap while sitting as well.
 They also make an Mundo Airpannier, an ergonomic and safe way to carry musical instruments on bicycles.
 The innovative design and simplicity of the support is a welcomed addition to the guitar world.